 In addition, if the fees and add-on expenses of the new loan are higher than the savings, it’s best to look into other debt solutions.
 Luckily, there are a lot of options to consider depending on your type of debt.
 You might have more options available than you think.

 There are a number of reasons to refinance your personal loan.
 For many, it’s a great way to reduce monthly costs, consolidate expenses, and even pay off debt quicker.

 Once you’ve decided to refinance your personal loan, you’ll need to:

-You’ll want to do your homework to ensure that refinancing your personal loan is the best option.
+- Do your homework – You’ll want to do your homework to ensure that refinancing your loan is the best option.
 Make sure to include break and exit fees for your current loan, startup fees for your new loan when comparing the costs in addition to comparing interest rates and any other charges such as early repayment penalties.
 Check out this handy personal loan calculator for help.

-This part will depend on your particular situation.
-If you’re consolidating your debts, your lender may be able to arranger this, otherwise you’ll need to use your new loan to pay off the balance of your old loan and close it out.
+- Pay your current loan with your new loan funds – This part will depend on your particular situation.
+If you’re consolidating your debts, your lender may be able to arrange this.
+Otherwise, you’ll need to use your new loan to pay off the balance of your old loan and close it out.

-Once you’ve paid out your old loan, double check that balance has been cleared and your account has been officially closed.
+- Check that your old loan has been closed out – Once you’ve paid out your old loan, double-check that balance has been cleared and your account has been officially closed.